DaPhilll/Wazuh-Deployment/README.md

 * **SIEM/XDR Core:** Wazuh Manager & Indexer (v4.11) with OpenSearch Dashboards

 ## 3. Engineering Thought Process & Methodology
-* **Design Considerations:** A bridged adapter gives direct layer-2 line of sight between the endpoints and the Wazuh manager, producing authentic transport-layer interaction.
+* **Design Considerations:** A bridged adapter puts the endpoints and the Wazuh manager on the same network segment, so agent traffic behaves the way it would on a physical LAN.
 Wazuh was selected as a unified platform for log aggregation, compliance tracking, and active endpoint detection.
 * **Technical Challenges & Resolution:**
   * **Challenge:** High-frequency routine process creation triggered default rule 60107, inflating log volume with false positives.
   * **Resolution:** Analyzed raw JSON telemetry to establish an operational baseline, then authored a custom override in `local_rules.xml` targeting parent process paths for known `SYSTEM` accounts, reducing baseline ingestion noise in the lab environment.